Charles F. Noyes: Career

 In 1898, while in his twenties, Noyes started a small real estate brokerage business in New York City known as Charles F. Noyes Inc. By the onset of the Great Depression, his firm employed 200 around the country and abroad.
 By the mid-1920s, the firm was closing c.
 700 sales or leases a year totaling almost $300 million.
 In 1926, he was insured for $2,400,000 in what was then one of the largest single life insurance policies ever written.

+Along with Schulte Realty, he undertook a project to build a 150-story skyscraper at the back of City Hall, but this was never realized.

 In 1951, the Charles F. Noyes Co. brokered what was then the single largest real estate deal in the world when it sold the Empire State Building for $51.5 million, netting his firm a million dollars in brokerage and management fees.
 In 1959, he retired and turned over all of the stock in his company to its employees.
 The firm traded a number of important buildings, including 2 Broadway, 56 Beaver Street, 108 Leonard, 280 Broadway, 400 Madison Avenue, 525 Lexington Avenue, the New York Produce Exchange, the Candler Building, and the Crown Building.
 The company was sold to Harry B. Helmsley, investor and president of Helmsley‐Spear Inc., in 1964 but continued to be operated by David M. Baldwin.

 In 1947, in honor of his late second wife, he organized the Jessie Smith Noyes Foundation to provide grants promoting equal access to quality education.